eZmaxinc/eZmax-SDK-go/docs/WebhookRealestateInscriptionModified.md

 SetAObjAttempt sets AObjAttempt field to given value.

-### GetObjEzmaxpartnerproduct
+### GetObjInscription

-`func (o *WebhookRealestateInscriptionModified) GetObjEzmaxpartnerproduct() InscriptionResponse`
+`func (o *WebhookRealestateInscriptionModified) GetObjInscription() InscriptionResponse`

-GetObjEzmaxpartnerproduct returns the ObjEzmaxpartnerproduct field if non-nil, zero value otherwise.
+GetObjInscription returns the ObjInscription field if non-nil, zero value otherwise.

-### GetObjEzmaxpartnerproductOk
+### GetObjInscriptionOk

-`func (o *WebhookRealestateInscriptionModified) GetObjEzmaxpartnerproductOk() (*InscriptionResponse, bool)`
+`func (o *WebhookRealestateInscriptionModified) GetObjInscriptionOk() (*InscriptionResponse, bool)`

-GetObjEzmaxpartnerproductOk returns a tuple with the ObjEzmaxpartnerproduct field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetObjInscriptionOk returns a tuple with the ObjInscription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjEzmaxpartnerproduct
+### SetObjInscription

-`func (o *WebhookRealestateInscriptionModified) SetObjEzmaxpartnerproduct(v InscriptionResponse)`
+`func (o *WebhookRealestateInscriptionModified) SetObjInscription(v InscriptionResponse)`

-SetObjEzmaxpartnerproduct sets ObjEzmaxpartnerproduct field to given value.
+SetObjInscription sets ObjInscription field to given value.